-Unquoted Performance Shares are Escrowed for a period of 24 months and with an expiry date of 5 years from date of quotation
+^{} Unquoted Performance Shares are Escrowed for a period of 24 months and with an expiry date of 5 years from date of quotation.
+As announced on 20 June 2018, these shares were released from Escrow.

 CHIEF EXECUTIVE OFFICER

 Dr Leearne Hinch BSc BVMS MBA